REMplenish User Support

 All of our products are top-rack dishwasher safe, but we recommend handwashing.
 Clean the myo-nozzle thoroughly and gently with dish soap, hot water, and the provided straw brush at least weekly, or more often if needed.
 If you wish to sanitize your myo-nozzle, you can boil it in water or rinse it in 70% isopropyl alcohol or diluted bleach.

 REMplenish is designed with a slit connecting the two small holes.
 This provides the resistance that creates the exercise and is completely normal.
-If you see the slit is torn or extending outside of the two holes, REMplenish may be replaced under the 3-month nozzle warranty.
-Please fill out the customer support form for a replacement, selecting "Issue with your REMplenish product".
+If you see the slit is torn or extending outside of the two holes, you can request a free replacement within 100 days of your product's ship date.
+Please request a warranty replacement here.
 You will be asked to provide a photo of the nozzle for quality control and R&D purposes.

 Yes, the myo-nozzle attached to the plastic bottle is designed to bend/fold underneath the clear flip-top on the cap of the bottle when it is closed.
 Our product engineers designed it this way, and bending will not damage the nozzle in any way.

 Please make sure your myo-nozzle is inserted far down enough into the lid of the water bottle.
 You can view a photo of a properly attached myo-nozzle here.
 It is easier to insert the nozzle by pushing it through the bottom of the lid, rather than through the top.
 You may have to press it in pretty firmly to get the nozzle all the way in.
-According to our tests, as long as the nozzle is inserted properly the bottle should be leakproof.
-If the nozzle is properly attached and your bottle is still leaking, please reach out to us here for a free replacement.
+According to our tests, as long as the nozzle is inserted properly the bottle should be leak resistant.
+If the nozzle is properly attached and your bottle is still leaking, please submit a request for a warranty replacement here.

 Our myo-nozzles are made of 100% medical grade silicone, and are given a sanitizing wash after they are manufactured.
 If you find that your nozzle has a bad taste to it, try hand-washing it with unscented soap and airdrying it.
 Repeat as necessary until the taste goes away.

 If you wash the nozzle and you still notice a strong taste afterwards, you may be more sensitive to the taste of silicone than most people.
-If this is the case and you find you won't be able to use REMplenish due to the taste, please reach out to us here to submit a return for a refund.
+If this is the case and you find you won't be able to use REMplenish due to the taste, please submit a return here.

 If you are noticing mold growing on your myo-nozzle, we recommend boiling the nozzle in water or using diluted bleach to clean the nozzle (make sure to rinse it well with water afterwards to remove all the bleach).
 You can squeeze the nozzle against the provided brush to clean in the nooks and crannies of the nozzle.
 The best practice is to wash your myo-nozzle regularly and not wait until the nozzle gets really dirty.